 If you want to learn more about the area, join a tour that will let you fly a Sky Lantern and enjoy the spectacular view of the area.
 The tour lets you explore and discover Taiwan’s heritage with a visit to the coal-mining town of Pingxi, walk down Shifen Old Street and witness the spectacle that is Shifen Waterfall.

-5-Hour Shifen Old Street Walk and Pingxi Sky Lantern Tour from Taipei
+Shifen Old Street Walk and Pingxi Sky Lanterns from Taipei

 8. Ogle at the range of products in Taiwan’s 7-11s